-Miss Dell is the Special Educational Needs Coordinator (SENCo).
-If you have any concerns regarding your child's learning, she can be contacted directly via the school email address, admin@exwickheights.devon.sch.uk or an appointment can be made to see her through our admin team.
-If you would like to make a complaint, then please follow the Trust's Complaints Policy.
+If you have any concerns regarding your child's learning, please contact our SENCo directly via the school email address, admin@exwickheights.devon.sch.uk or an appointment can be made to see them through our Admin team.
+If you would like to make a complaint, then please follow the Trust's

+Complaints Policy.